A Scalable Diagonalization Framework for Tensor-Product Bitstring Selected Configuration Interaction: Results

-\paragraph{Scalability and Parallel Efficiency:} We evaluated TBSCI scalability by computing FCI energies for N\(_2\) (aug-cc-pVDZ) and CN (cc-pVTZ) potential energy surfaces (PESs), as well as single-point energies of Cr\(_2\) (STO-3G) and N\(_2\) (cc-pVTZ) near equilibrium.
-Specifically, the FCI dimensions (including frozen-core orbitals and molecular symmetry) are \(1.47 \times 10^{11}\) for N\(_2\) (aug-cc-pVDZ, \(D_{2h}\) symmetry, 2 frozen orbitals), \(4.86 \times 10^{11}\) for CN (cc-pVTZ, \(C_{2v}\) symmetry, 2 frozen orbitals), \(9.14 \times 10^{11}\) for Cr\(_2\) (STO-3G, \(D_{2h}\) symmetry, 12 frozen orbitals), and \(2.62 \times 10^{12}\) for N\(_2\) (cc-pVTZ, \(D_{2h}\) symmetry, 2 frozen orbitals).
-The Hartree--Fock (HF) reference states and corresponding FCIDUMP files were generated using PySCF~\cite{PYSCF}.
-Calculations were performed entirely in memory, eliminating disk I/O and enabling fast CI updates.
+To assess the parallel performance of the TBSCI eigensolver under the most communication-intensive conditions, we deliberately benchmarked the code using FCI calculations.
+Within the same TPB-based diagonalization framework, FCI calculations—corresponding to the limiting case of SCI with a sparsity factor of unity—provide a particularly stringent stress test for both the distributed CI-vector architecture and the associated MPI communication strategies.

-Figure~\ref{fig:timing} shows the wall time of a single distributed matrix–vector multiplication—the dominant cost in Davidson diagonalization—across node counts for all systems.
-Detailed timings and node-hour costs are provided in Table~\ref{tab:combined_performance} in \textbf{End Matter}.
-Due to limited computational resources, we report the value of $T_{\text{delay}}$ from the first test run rather than the average over multiple runs.
-The mixed-precision (FP32) implementation consistently reduces communication delays ($T_{\text{delay}}$), maintaining zero delay below 5{,}000 nodes and remaining under 18~s even at 36{,}000 nodes (1.7 million cores).
-In contrast, double precision (FP64) shows significantly larger delays: up to 18.1~s (CN), 329.3~s (Cr\(_2\)), and 1283.3~s (N\(_2\), cc-pVTZ).
+Under this setting, we computed FCI energies for N$_2$ (aug-cc-pVDZ) and CN (cc-pVTZ) potential energy surfaces (PESs), as well as single-point energies of Cr$_2$ (STO-3G) and N$_2$ (cc-pVTZ) near equilibrium.
+Their FCI dimensions under the frozen-core approximation and molecular symmetry are summarized in Table~\ref{tab:systems}.
+These large-scale calculations also provide useful benchmark data for future developments in quantum chemistry.
+The HF reference states and corresponding FCIDUMP files were generated using PySCF~\cite{PYSCF}, and all data—including the CI vector and intermediate arrays—were kept entirely in memory throughout the calculations.
+This in-memory design avoids disk I/O overhead during iterative updates.